raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 --- /task ---

-Run your program and your LED should start blinking.
-If it's not working, then check your wiring, to be sure that the LED is connected.
+Run your program and your LED should start to blink.
+If it's not working, check your wiring to be sure that the LED is connected.

 Next you can try and control the LED using a button.